torch2424/wasm-matrix/README.md

 - [jedisct1](https://github.com/jedisct1) - For building wasa.
 Was a huge help!

 - [Binji](https://twitter.com/binjimint) - For inspiring this project on one of our hack days.
-Chekc out their [hack day wasm project](https://twitter.com/binjimint/status/1127421365139587072)!
+Check out their [hack day wasm project](https://twitter.com/binjimint/status/1127421365139587072)!

 - [Colin Eberhardt](https://twitter.com/ColinEberhardt) - For [joining in on the Wasm Hacking fun](https://twitter.com/ColinEberhardt/status/1128701985757253632)!